xxshubhamxx/GuidEd/readme.md

 ## Duration

-This project was started on 1st June and was completed on 19th July.
-So, it took a total of 49 days to complete this project.
-However, a few sections embedded on the page were made earlier too.
+This project was started on 21st May and was completed on 19th July.
+So, it took a total of 60 days (or 2 months) to complete this project.
+However, a few sections embedded on the website were made earlier too.

 ## Previous Version